xcsp3team/PyCSP3-models/realistic/LotSizing/README.md

 Discrete Lot Sizing problem.

-The model, below, is close to (can be seen as the close translation of) the one submitted to the 2019 Minizinc challenge.
+The model, below, is close to (can be seen as the close translation of) the one submitted to the 2019/2020 Minizinc challenge.
-The MZN model was proposed by Andrea Rendl-Pitrey (Satalia).
+The original MZN model was proposed by Andrea Rendl-Pitrey (Satalia).
 MIT Licence.

 ## Data Example